JuPedSim/jpsreport/_posts/2016-11-03-Requirements.md

 - cmake: see this [tutorial](https://www.johnlamp.net/cmake-tutorial-1-getting-started.html) for a brief overview.
 - Python (highly recommended): needed to plot results of analysis.
+- [Polygon](https://bitbucket.org/jraedler/polygon3/downloads/): Needed for plotting Voronoi diagrams.
+  Note that Polygon2 is not maintained.
+So it is recommended to go with Polygon3.

 ## Required libraries